Utility and energy bill assistance programs in Colorado.

-Information on assistance programs in Colorado that can help with paying utility and heating bills.
-Numerous agencies, government programs, and services from utility companies can help the low income, elderly, unemployed, and other facing an emergency pay their bills.
-Learn about how to prevent a disconnection and get assistance for your utility bills or find how to conserve energy for free.
+Find how to apply for assistance programs in Colorado that can help with paying utility, energy and heating bills.
+Numerous charities, government programs, and utility company services help the low income, elderly, unemployed, and others pay their bills.
+Learn about how to prevent a disconnection and get emergency assistance for your utility bills or find how to conserve energy for free.

-City of Fountain – The Lighten the Load assistance program can provide energy bill payment assistance that is limited to $150.
+City of Fountain / Fountain Public Utilities – The Lighten the Load assistance program can provide energy bill payment assistance that is limited to $150.
 Applicants can receive aid up to once per year for paying their water, electricity bills or wastewater expenses.
 The applicant to the program needs to have a disconnect notice.
 Apply at Pikes Peak Community Action Agency, and they can be reached at (719) 358-8396.
 Or dial Fountain Utilities at (719) 322-2010.

 City of Longmont runs the COPE assistance program.
 It offers utility bill payment assistance.
 If you are interested in this option, you must apply for federal government LEAP first and have a disconnect notice from your utility company.
 Contact OUR Center, dial (303) 651-8664 or 303-772-1342.

 City of Loveland Water and Power Department offers customers the Help a Neighbor in Distress (HAND).
 The so called HAND project helps qualified low to moderate income applicants avoid a loss of their utility or energy service due to an unpaid City utility bill.
 Qualified applicants to the program will be provided with a voucher to pay their City utility bill.
 The HAND program, which is administered by the House of Neighborly Services, is funded by the City of Loveland Water and Power Department and community contributions and donations as well.
 Call 970-962-2111